 Traditional treatment can manage emergency conditions such as severe dehydration in the case of loose stool in IBS-D (IBS dominant of diarrhoea).
 It can handle highly complicated electrolyte imbalances and malabsorption syndrome.

-However, sudden changes in the body, such as severe dehydration, may be challenging to manage using Ayurvedic treatment.
-It is crucial to seek expert advice before pursuing this type of treatment, and if the root cause of the issue, such as improper Agni, is not addressed, the medicine may be ineffective.
+Note : Certain changes in your body, such as severe dehydration, may be challenging to manage using Ayurvedic treatment.
+Always seek expert advice before you take up this type of treatment.
+In addition, the medicine may be ineffective if the root cause of the issue, such as improper digestive fire, is not addressed.

 Firstly, the digestive fire must be controlled to treat indigestion, diarrhoea and constipation.
 Some remedies in Ayurveda can help balance the gut microbiome.